 Through a historical and global synthesis of albacore tuna diets using reported stomach content data from the 1880’s–2010’s, we report large biodiversity in the diets of albacore tuna.
-We report a total of 550 taxa identified in the diets of juvenile and adult albacore tuna across the world’s oceans, representing 203 families of prey taxa, mainly of ray-finned fishes (n = 108 families of prey), cephalopods (n = 29), and crustaceans (Malacostraca n = 45, Hexanauplia n = 6), but also several taxa of pelagic gastropods (n = 6), salps (n = 2) and hydrozoans (n = 1), and one elasmobranch (n = 1) (Supplementary Data).
+We report a total of 550 taxa identified in the diets of juvenile and adult albacore tuna across the world’s oceans, representing 203 families of prey taxa, mainly of ray-finned fishes (n = 108 families of prey), cephalopods (n = 29), and crustaceans (Malacostraca n = 45, Hexanauplia n = 6), but also several taxa of pelagic gastropods (n = 6), salps (n = 2) as well as one hydrozoan (n = 1), and one elasmobranch (n = 1) (Supplementary Data).
 Of these, 312 taxa were reported to species level.
 In addition to consumption data, we obtained reliable trait information, at the appropriate life stage likely consumed by albacore tuna for 298 individual species.
-We obtain quantitative data in the form of (i) percent frequency of occurrence for 137 species, (ii) percent numerical abundance for 100 species, and (iii) percent of biomass consumed for only 82 species.
+We obtained quantitative data in the form of (i) percent frequency of occurrence for 137 species, (ii) percent numerical abundance for 100 species, and (iii) percent of biomass consumed for only 82 species.

-Whilst broad diets are expected of generalist predators, and cumulatively we would expect several hundred taxa to be represented in a global list of prey consumed, there was no published summary of the taxonomic diversity identified within albacore diets beyond the compilation of a global dataset, however these data are not yet available publicly (J. W. Young et al., 2015).
+Whilst broad diets are expected of generalist predators, and cumulatively we would expect several hundred taxa to be represented in a global list of prey consumed, there was no published summary of the taxonomic diversity identified within albacore diets beyond the compilation of a global dataset that is not yet available publicly (J. W. Young et al., 2015).
 Additionally, no data from the North Pacific were used in previous syntheses of albacore and other tunas (Duffy et al., 2017; Pethybridge et al., 2018).
 We identify a large diversity of taxa consumed in the productive NE Pacific across the multiple years of historical data included in this review for this region (1942 to 2010), in contrast to what we would expect based on the finding by Pethybridge et al. (2018) of decreased dietary diversity in the productive upwelling regions of the SE Pacific using more modern data from 2000–2015.
-As our study uses aggregate data, our analyses therefore lack regional specificity and spatial resolution.
+As our study uses aggregate data, our analyses lack regional specificity and spatial resolution.
 Disaggregated diet data for the NE Pacific are needed to produce adequate biogeographical replication for identifying finer scale patterns in albacore diet diversity and distribution in this region.

 A total of xxx (formerly 305) species parsed to phylogenetic trees (Fig. 2).
-Notably, only a subset of species are frequently observed in their diets: 26 species occur in > 50% of samples within studies across the world’s oceans (Fig. ESM), a further 44 species are relatively common, reported in > 25% of samples (Fig. ESM).
+Notably, only a subset of species are frequently observed in albacore diets: 26 species occur in > 50% of samples within studies across the world’s oceans (Fig. ESM), a further 44 species are relatively common, reported in > 25% of samples (Fig. ESM).
 Uncommon prey species are often excluded from further analyses due to insufficient data and therefore difficulties in diet modelling.
 However, we posit that they contribute to diet variability in sharing consumable traits with more common prey species.

 As part of a broader trait database construction project, we collected trait information for up to 14 biological and functional traits (ESM & Supplementary Data).
 Due to the need for niche partitioning among closely related taxa, species from the same family did not necessarily share the same combinations of trait values (Figure 2, ESM Figures).
-We report that while certain traits, such as fusiform to elongated body shapes were largely conserved among prey, trait values for habitat use, seasonal migratory and aggregation behaviour were variable across albacore tuna diets.
+We report that while certain traits, such as fusiform to elongated body shapes, were largely conserved among prey, trait values for habitat use and seasonal migratory and aggregation behaviour were variable across albacore tuna diets.
 Trait-based analyses aim to capture information about predator-prey interactions as a result of generalisable traits shared by multiple prey species and position scientists to predict ecological outcomes in new contexts (i.e. functional traits) (Kiørboe et al., 2018; McGill et al., 2006).

 3.2 Prey typologies identified in the diets of albacore tuna